Grahp/Website/pages/Onyx.md

 Theories without word boundary conflicts are way simpler.
 Outlines exist completely on their own, and not complected with their surroundings.

 As for conflicts Onyx Splitting creates, I believe I've found four, though it varies from person to person (documentation wip).
+For example, "relive" and "relieve" are not conflicts in my accent, as I pronounce the first vowel in "relive" as `AOE`, and the first vowel in "relieve" as `U`.

 The lack of skeletons can make briefs more complex, as they're in the same space as normal entries, though this isn't a huge problem (briefs should be obvious, and skeletons are a cop-out, IMO).